huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project id of the OBS bucket.
   Defaults to `0`.

+* `user_domain_names` - (Optional, List) Specifies the user domain names.
+The restriction requirements for this field are as follows:
+  + Each value must meet the domain name rules.
+  + The maximum length of a domain name is 256 characters.
+  + A maximum of 100 custom domain names can be set for a bucket.
+  + A custom domain name can only be used by one bucket.
+  + Ensure the domain name has been licensed by the Ministry of Industry and Information Technology.
+  + The bound user domain names only support access over HTTP now.

+  -> When creating or updating the OBS bucket user domain names, the original user domain names will be overwritten.

 The `logging` object supports the following:

 * `target_bucket` - (Required, String) The name of the bucket that will receive the log objects.
 The acl policy of the